 Meetings Tag Definition: Relates to the overall Meetings program and everything produced by the Meetings Department.
 Additional meeting specific tags (e.g. aas222) are used to categorize items for individual meetings.

 - Items produced by other departments for a specific meeting do not contain the general Meetings tag.
 They are categoriezed within their subject area (e.g. Press, Policy, Public Outreach) plus they contain the specific meeting tag (e.g. aas222).

 - Members may subscribe to the main Meetings category to receive notifications for ALL meetings OR they may subscribe to individual meetings using the specific meeting number tags.

-Please consider the following deadlines (TBD) when proposing a workshop for the TESS - Trienniel Earth-Sun Summit.
+Please consider the following deadlines when proposing for a workshop at the DPS48 & EPSC11 meeting.

 Both oral and poster abstracts for the 228th meeting of the AAS will be accepted until the final deadline, 19 April, at 9:00 pm ET, plus all posters will be displayed Monday-Wednesday during the meeting.